Promoting British values at Cheltenham Bournside School and Sixth Form Centre

 We have organised visits to Parliament where students have had the opportunity to listen to debates in the House of Commons and the House of Lords, alongside the opportunity to be a part of a successful Bournside debating team.

 At Bournside, students are actively encouraged to make their own choices, knowing that they are in a safe and supportive environment.
 We educate and provide boundaries for young people to make choices about risky behaviour, through a provision for empowering education.
-Students are encouraged to understand and exercise their rights and personal freedoms and advised to exercise these safely, through assemblies, Learning to Learn, PSCHEE, Enterprise Days and other subjects (see audit).
+Students are encouraged to understand and exercise their rights and personal freedoms and advised to exercise these safely, through assemblies, PSCHEE, Enterprise Days and other subjects (see audit).
 This can also include their freedom of choice when participating in our extensive offer of extracurricular activities.